TomPace101/nanopore_diffusion/notes.md

 _TODO_ then do data collection and plotting

 Then, we need to try to abstract/generalize this more, somehow.
+- can we set up a general structure for rectangular periodic boundaries?

 _TODO_ should we figure out a way to use only periodic boundary conditions, and a requirement that the mean of each component of chi is zero?